-Size: 437 Acres.
-Off state Route 3 on County Route 18, 5 miles east of Bloomingdale.
-Parking for 5 cars.
+Off state Route 3 on County Route 18, 5 miles east of Bloomingdale, there is parking for 5 cars.
 There is also parking on the side of the road near the dam.

 This is a dammed section of the Saranac River, so much of the lake is under 10 ft deep -- take caution.